-Kabita Mewahang Rai: Life Between Land and Loom
+Kabita Mewahan Rai: Life Between Land and Loom

-Kabita Mewahang Rai: Life Between Land and Loom
+Kabita Mewahan Rai: Life Between Land and Loom

 Kabita, 46, carries Himalayan nettle weaving with the quiet strength of someone shaped by family, land, and years of practice.

-She learned the craft from her mother at eighteen, through observation, repetition, and trust.
+She learned the craft from her mother at 18, through observation, repetition, and trust.
 Alongside agriculture, weaving became part of her daily rhythm and a lasting expression of family knowledge.

 Through Kabita’s work, Himalayan nettle remains connected to its roots: the land, the loom, and the generations who kept it alive.